 Basic PTV system which reminds you of the early 2000s.
-Its an outdated system, but its easy to use.
+It is an outdated system, but it is easy to use.
 I will give this a 5/10 for the PTV system.
-Perhaps the airline can invest in a better PTV system to attract the others to fly with this airline especially on long haul.
+Perhaps the airline can invest in a better PTV system to attract the others to fly with this airline especially on the long haul.
 Day flights would be important to have a good PTV system to keep some of the passengers entertained.

 The in-flight magazines

 While the rest of the passengers were either sleeping or watch PTVs, I went exploring the cabin.
-None of them mind what I was doing and in fact one of them asked whether I was an aviation geek, because he encountered one on one of his flights before this.
+None of them minds what I was doing and in fact, one of them asked whether I was an aviation geek, because he encountered one on one of his flights before this.
 Friendly guy!
-Anyway, not before long after, meals was served.
+Anyway, not before long after, meals were served.
 This was what I had!

 I had a choice of chicken or beef and I chose the beef.
 The meal was not bad; beef and vegetable tasted nice but the rice was a bit hard.
 As for the dessert, it was a little bit too sweet but overall I enjoyed it.
 I guess being hungry also make it easier to finish the meal in no time.
 I give a rating of 7/10 for this meal.